bislerium/solid_principle/src/solid_principle.interface_segregation/After/README.md

 **5. Avoidance of Unnecessary Methods:**

-- The `SmartDoorbell` class, representing a device without video or audio playback capabilities, does not implement the unnecessary `Play` and `Pause` methods.
+- The `SmartDoorBell` class, representing a device without video or audio playback capabilities, does not implement the unnecessary `Play` and `Pause` methods.
 This aligns with the Interface Segregation Principle, preventing the inclusion of methods that are not applicable to the device.

 **6. Clearer Contracts:**